-The books of Ezra and Nehemiah were a single book in the Hebrew Bible.
-They were not separated until second or third century A.D.
+The books of Ezra and Nehemiah were a single book in the Hebrew Scriptures.
+They were not separated until the second or third century AD.

 Two sections of Ezra are in Aramaic (4:8 - 6:18, 7:12-26), which are mostly official letters to Persia and decrees.
 Aramaic was the language of the Arameans (Syrians) which became the diplomatic language of the Ancient Near East up until the time of Christ.
 The compiler probably had access to copies of these decrees and letters.

 1 Esdras, one of the books in the Apocrypha, is a Greek version of 2 Chr 35-36, Ezra, and Neh 8:1-12, with substantial additions and alterations.
 Some of its history is confused.
 This is a different book from the Greek translation of Ezra/Nehemiah found in the LXX, which normally known as 1 and 2 Esdras.
 The apocryphal version is known as Esdras, and called 3 Esdras in the Latin Vulgate.

 There are two distinct periods covered in the two books: The first is from 539 to 516 BC.
 This describes the first return from exile, led by Sheshbazzar, the rebuilding the temple under Zerubbabel andJeshua, and the ministry of the prophets, Haggai and Zechariah.
 The second period of history is from 458 to 432 BC, which covers the second return led by Ezra, the third return led by Nehemiah, the rebuilding of the walls of Jerusalem, and the ministry of the prophet Malachi.
 The book of Ezra covers both periods (Ezra 1-6, 7-10), the book of Nehemiah covers the second period only, and the book of Esther comes between the two (478 BC)